Brewmaster PvE Quick Guide

 - Armor Kit – Frosted Armor Kit/Fierce Armor Kit > Reinforced Armor Kit (these are functionally enchants)

-- Potion – Elemental Potion of Ultimate Power/Potion of Shocking Disclosure
+- Potion – Elemental Potion of Ultimate Power/Potion of Shocking Disclosure (cheap, but somewhat worse in all target counts)

 - Weapon Enhancement – Buzzing Rune (use 2 if dual wielding)